elsadany32/feathersjs_api/README.md

 ## referance

-Feathers has a powerful command line interface.
-Here are a few things it can do:

 ```
 $ http://localhost:3030/users             #  for register auth >> /post method
 $ http://localhost:3030/authentication    # for login auth >> /post method